 Rodeo is popular throughout Queensland and is promoted as family entertainment.
 How can it be wrong?

 Just because an activity is popular does not necessarily mean it is ethical.
-Many activities that were popular and socially acceptable in the past are no longer tolerated or are being questioned: keeping wild animals in cages at zoos, confining dolphins and orcas in captivity, cock-fighting; bear baiting, etc. We predict that as society evolves and becomes more civilised, events such as rodeos will be scrutinised more and more, and will be found to be unacceptable by the majority of Queenslanders.
+Many activities that were popular and socially acceptable in the past are no longer tolerated or are being questioned: keeping wild animals in cages at zoos, confining dolphins and orcas in captivity, cock-fighting; bear baiting, etc. Society is evolving and there is now greater awareness of animal sentience and suffering.
+Events such as rodeos will be scrutinised more and more in the future; there will be more scientific evidence of the distress they cause and eventually they will be found to be unacceptable by the majority of Queenslanders.